Revolutionizing the future of banking: Industry experts convene at MEBIS 2023

 “As the banking industry in the Middle East, and around the world continues to rapidly evolve with the advancement of technology, the industry must strive to continuously innovate to stay relevant and meet the changing needs of customers.
 We are honored to be a sponsor of a premier event, such as MEBIS, where we will be chairing a panel session on next-gen technology and digital transformation,” said Bhavya Kumar, Managing Director and Partner at Boston Consulting Group.
 “Events like these bring together the brightest in the industry, and is an excellent platform to come together, share ideas, and explore new solutions that will drive growth and success in the years ahead, and I am looking forward to it."

-In addition to this, Andrés Bernad from “Title Sponsors”, IBM Consulting is presenting on the Global outlook for Banking and Financial Markets, Ashwani Arora, from “Powered by” sponsors, Dataiku will share insights on The Power of everyday AI, Puneet Chhahira from Infosys Finacle will speak about Banking-as-a-Service and Embedded Finance: Leapfrogging with Composable Core Banking Platform.
-Motaz Ghazi, Sales Manager, & Soren Benfeldt, Director, Client Technical Architect from Kyndryl, the world’s largest IT infrastructure services provider, will discuss Building the bank of the future: unleash collaboration for core banking modernization, and Bharani Subramaniam from Thoughtworks will deliver a presentation titled Moving Beyond Digital Transformation to Build Digital Banking Multichannel Solution Platforms.
+In addition to this, Andrés Bernad from “Title Sponsors”, IBM Consulting is presenting on the Global outlook for Banking and Financial Markets, Ashwani Arora, from “Powered by” sponsors, Dataiku will share insights on The Power of everyday AI, Puneet Chhahira from Infosys Finacle will speak on Banking-as-a-Service and Embedded Finance: Leapfrogging with Composable Core Banking Platform.
+Motaz Ghazi & Soren Benfeldt , Director, Client Technical Architect from Kyndryl, the world’s largest IT infrastructure services provider Kyndryl will discuss Building the bank of the future: unleash collaboration for core banking modernization, and Bharani Subramaniam from Thoughtworks will deliver a presentation titled Moving Beyond Digital Transformation to Build Digital Banking Multichannel Solution Platforms.

-"Amid rapid digitization, the Middle East’s banking industry is going through radical transformation to continually enhance customer-centricity through innovation.
-To compete in this experience-led economy wherein customer and employee experience is becoming a requirement rather than merely a distinction, banks and financial institutions must embrace technology as an ally,” said Fionnuala Morris, Vice President and Managing Director, Kyndryl Gulf and Levant.
-“Investing in strong IT infrastructure is one thing, however, the question is how can they leverage this infrastructure to extract enterprise value from their technology investments.
-This is where Kyndryl steps in as a trusted advisor to guide, direct and enable organizations to meet their business goals and growth."